Thematic workshops

 - OSCE, internships, exams and life "on the side" -

-Studying medicine is challenging - not only in terms of the subject, but also organisationally and emotionally.
-In addition to OSCE exams, written exams, clinical placements and learning phases, the question often arises: How do you actually remain yourself?
+Studying medicine is challenging – not just academically, but also in terms of organisation and emotionally.
+Alongside OSCE exams, written exams, block placements, clinical placements and study periods, the question often arises: how do you actually manage to stay true to yourself throughout all this?

 Examinations

-It feels like the first module has only just started and the first module examination is already just around the corner.
+It feels as though the first module has only just begun, and yet the first module examination is already just around the corner.

-How do I deal with the amount of material?
+How do I cope with the sheer volume of material?

-Social pressure - how do I compare my learning and the successes achieved with it less or how do I deal with comparisons and where do I categorise them?
+Social pressure: how can I minimise comparing my own learning and achievements with others’ – or rather, how do I deal with such comparisons and how should I put them into perspective?

 Work shadowing